openmobilehub/android-omh-auth/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/openmobilehub/omh-auth)
 [![API](https://img.shields.io/badge/API-23%2B-green.svg?style=flat)](https://developer.android.com/studio/releases/platforms#6.0)

-# OMH Auth
+# OMH Auth Client Library Overview

-The solution to seamlessly integrating auth services across GMS and non-GMS devices.
-Our open-source Android SDK tackles the problem of device compatibility, allowing developers to use the same SDK without worrying about specific device requirements.
+OMH Auth is an Android client library that makes it easy to integrate auth providers on both Google Mobile Services (GMS) and non-GMS devices.
+It eliminates the need for separate codebases for different Android builds.

-With OMH Auth SDK, you can effortlessly incorporate the Google Auth implementation into your applications, regardless of whether the device has Google Mobile Services or not.
-Our SDK handles the complexities behind the scenes, providing a unified interface and common components for consistent map functionality.
+With the OMH Maps Client Library, you can easily add Google Sign in and other third-party maps to your applications, regardless of whether the device has GMS or not.
+The library takes care of the technical details, providing a unified interface and components for a consistent auth experience.

-# Provider Implementations

-We also believe in the power of community collaboration.
-That's why OMH Auth SDK is open-source, inviting contributions and supporting plugins from other auth providers.
-Together, we can expand the capabilities of the SDK and enhance the range of supported auth services.

-# Sample App
+# Getting started
 This section describes how to setup an Android Studio project to use the OMH Auth SDK for Android.
 For greater ease, a base code will be used within the repository.

+**Note: To quickly run a full-featured app with all OMH Auth functionality, refer to the [`Sample App`](#sample-app) section and follow the provided steps.**

 ## Set up the development environment